serkanince/captcha/README.md

 This project demonstrates:
 - How to optimize token usage in OpenAI's Vision API
-- Techniques to reduce API consumption costs by up to 96%
 - Best practices for performance monitoring
 - Efficient image processing strategies